-2012-13 Plans
+2013-14 Plans

-During the 2012-13 academic year, the director will work with Distance Education to ensure assessment of online courses if the same on-campus course is being used for assessment purposes.
+During the 2013-14 academic year, the director will work with the Director of Distance Education to ensure assessment of online courses if the same on-campus course is being used for assessment purposes.

-During the 2012-13 academic year, the director will continue work with the Director of Academic Agreements and faculty coordinators to ensure equivalent rigor between Oregon Tech courses and high school advance credit courses.
+During the 2013-14 academic year, the director will continue work with the Director of Academic Agreements and faculty coordinators to ensure equivalent rigor between Oregon Tech courses and high school advance credit courses.
 Each coordinator will prepare a memo describing steps taken to ensure equivalent academic rigor and stating any concerns.
 These concerns will be dealt with by the Director of Academic Agreements, the department involved, and the Provost.